orman112/blog/content/blog-markdown/DRAFT_integrating-firebase-with-react-redux/index.md

 export default combinedReducers
 ```

 Now lets set up some actions.
-According to the [redux docs](https://redux.js.org/basics/actions),**\*actions** are payloads of information that send data from your application to your store.\* Let's start by creating a few actions (`firebase-actions.js`) to register and login to our application.
+According to the [redux docs](https://redux.js.org/basics/actions), **_actions_** are _"payloads of information that send data from your application to your store."_ Let's start by creating a few actions (`firebase-actions.js`) to register and login to our application.

 ```javascript
 import { auth } from "../auth/auth-service"